qelectrotech/qelectrotech-doc/source/developer/build.rst

 Native
 ^^^^^^
-- For a Debian-like machine (Ubuntu, Linux Mint, etc), install the required packages
+- For a Debian-like machine (Ubuntu, Linux Mint, etc), install the required packages.
+These include QT 5 and KDE 5.15.X Dev headers and other utilities like SQLite DB code utilities.

 .. code-block:: bash